Featured Articles

 However, partitioning can also decrease the overall performance of your system since the hard drive has to work harder to access partitioned data.
 Additionally, if you partition your hard drive incorrectly, you could accidentally delete essential files or damage your operating system.

 As a result, it's crucial to weigh the pros and cons of partitioning before deciding whether it's right for you.
-The next part is about some practical solutions to create a partition or make a partition on Windows 11 and 10.
+The next part is about some practical solutions to create a partition or make a partition on Windows 11.

 Whether you are a novice or tech-savvy user, making a new volume is easy with two methods here without any data loss.